brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 Psalm 103

 Bless the Lord, my soul!
 O Lord my God, you have been greatly magnified.
 You have clothed yourself with thanksgiving and majesty, wrapping yourself in light as in a cloak, stretching out the heavens like a curtain, roofing his upper chambers with waters, placing clouds as his mount, walking on the wings of the wind, making spirits his Angels and a flame of fire his Ministers, establishing the earth on its sure base; it will not be moved to age on age.
 The deep, like a cloak, is its mantle; waters will stand upon the mountains.
 At your rebuke they will flee; they will quail at the voice of your thunder.
 The mountains will rise and the plains descend to the place which you established for them.
 You fixed a limit that they will not pass, nor will they return to cover the earth.
 You send out springs into the valleys; waters will run between the mountains.
 They will give drink to all the beasts of the field; the wild asses will await them to quench their thirst.
 Beside them the birds of the air will make their dwelling: and sing among the rocks.
 He waters the mountains from his upper chambers; the earth will be filled from the fruit of your works.
 He makes grass spring up for the cattle, and green herb for the service of mankind; to bring food out of the earth, and wine makes glad the human heart; to make the face cheerful with oil, and bread strengthens the human heart.
 The trees of the plain will be satisfied, the cedars of Lebanon that you planted.
-There the sparrows will build their nests; the heronÂ’s dwelling is at their head.
+There the sparrows will build their nests; the heron’s dwelling is at their head.
 The high mountains are for the deer; rocks a refuge for hares.
 He made the moon to mark the seasons; the sun knew the hour of its setting.
 You appointed darkness, and it was night, in which all the beasts of the forest will prowl; young lions roaring to plunder and to seek their food from God.
 The sun rose and they were gathered together and they will lie down in their dens.
 Man will go out to his labour; and to his labouring until evening.
 How your works have been magnified, O Lord.
 With wisdom you have made them all, and the earth was filled with your creation.
 See, this great, wide sea; there there are creeping things without number, living creatures small and great.
 There ships go to and fro; this dragon which you fashioned to sport in it.
 All things look to you to give them their food in due season.
 When you give it them, they will gather it. ****

 If the Anixantaria are to be sung, the Reader only reads as far as this.